Trokton/EEG_NIBS/README.md

 👤 Author

-Developed by [Your Name], psychologist & AI enthusiast, diving into DIY neurotech to build accessible and intelligent brain interfaces.
+Developed by Michael Roehrig, psychologist & AI enthusiast, diving into DIY neurotech to build accessible and intelligent brain interfaces.

 Inspired by the incredible work of Prof. Roi Cohen Kadosh and open science communities.